 - If your teeth are very close together, be careful when working the floss in between the teeth.
 Try to avoid forcing the floss so much that it abruptly breaks through and hits the gums.
 There are different thicknesses of floss available, so buy one that will slide between your teeth with ease and without breaking.

 - If you floss just once a day, do it at bedtime.

 Brushing and flossing remove food particles and plaque, which is a mix of bacteria and their acidic excretions.
 When plaque is left too long on the teeth, it hardens into tartar (also called calculus) which cannot be removed by brushing or flossing.
 It is the beginning of early gum disease.

 That is why regular cleaning by a dental hygienist is so important for your dental health.
-Our hygienist is highly skilled and easy to work with and will carefully restore your teeth to one hundred percent polished brightness.
-Dr. Mathew likes to do regular checkups for his patients so as to detect any new little problems as early as possible.
-That saves you from needing more extensive dental work later on.
+Our hygienists are highly skilled, easy to work with, and will carefully restore your teeth to polished brightness.
+Dr. Mathew performs regular checkups on his patients to detect any problems as early as possible.
+That saves you from needing more extensive dental work later.
 You can read more about how early detection is done on the Technology page.